stfc/PSyclone/tutorial/LFRic/background/LFRic_kernel.md

 The `iterates_over` metadata specifies how LFRic kernels are called from the [PSy layer](LFRic_PSy.md).
-A user-defined kernel in LFRic is called from a PSy-layer loop over each cell in the horizontal domain, hence the metadata identifier for this way of looping - `CELLS`.
+A user-defined kernel in LFRic is called from a PSy-layer loop over each cell in the horizontal domain, hence the metadata identifier for this way of looping, `CELLS`.
 This means that a kernel operates on a one-cell-wide vertical column of cells.

 ---